-As far back as 1933 Oregon opened its first greyhound racing stadium and soon after followed suit with a horse racing venue in 1946.
-In fact, in 1977 Oregon set an historical national record as they became the first state to take out-of-state dog and horse racing bets, electronically, from bettors across the country.
+As far back as 1933, Oregon opened its first greyhound racing stadium and soon after followed suit with a horse racing venue in 1946.
+In fact, in 1977 Oregon set a historical national record as they became the first state to take out-of-state dog and horse racing bets, electronically, from bettors across the country.

 In 1971 Oregon legalized charitable gambling events and in 1973 also allowed social gaming events with gambling.
 Shortly after those milestones, residents voted in favor of a state lottery which ran its first draw in 1985.

 As it stands, at the time of this writing, online sports gambling is not available within the state of Oregon but if things progress with their state lottery’s intentions of introducing sports gambling to their already working app, things are likely to change in the next year or two.